redhawk668/Atari-CO60472-Delay-Line-Replacement/README.md

 The little board, once assembled, is piggybacked on top of a 74LS14 Hex Inverter.

 # Billing of Materials:
-- 1x 74LS14 Hex Inverter Schmitt Trigger
+- 1x 74LS14 or 74HC14 Hex Inverter Schmitt Trigger

 Resistors:
 - R1  : 120R Resistor, 0603